enigmAsad/ENIGMA/backend/BACKEND.md

 - Single-click automation from the admin portal
 - Consistent audit logging and error handling inside the backend
 - Optional JSONL export/import retained for offline or large-scale batch scenarios
+- Hash-chain entries generated automatically for each `final_scores` write

 ### Real-Time LLM (Optional)